container-storage-interface/spec/spec.md

 }

 message TopologyRequirement {
-  // Specifies the list of topologies the provisioned volume MUST be
+  // Specifies the list of topologies the provisioned resource MUST be
   // accessible from.
+The resource can be either a volume or a snapshot.
+  // The examples given below use volume but can be applied to snapshot
+  // as well.
   // This field is OPTIONAL.
 If TopologyRequirement is specified either
   // requisite or preferred or both MUST be specified.
   //